 Nigerian Scam

 Possibly the most talked-about scams, these operate mostly through the mail and messaging services.
 People usually receive emails from a fake Nigerian individual, who claims to be from a very wealthy family and is looking for somebody to donate her money.
 Usually, these scams are fronts for black money or identity theft.
-The user is promised a huge amount of money if he or she would share his details, and a surprising number of people fall for it.
+The user is promised a huge amount of money if he or she shares his or her details, and a surprising number of people fall for it.
 They will also ask the unwitting user to sign a number of legal forms, which are actually pretty effective in taking money out of your account.

 International Lottery scam